When: April 9-May 31

 Where: Statewide (and other states), enter sightings on eBird

 Here’s where you can help, from anywhere!
-All you have to do is enter your bird sightings in eBird or print out this datasheet—whether you do or do not see a Rusty Blackbird.
+All you have to do is enter your bird sightings in eBird —whether you do or do not see a Rusty Blackbird.
 If you went out looking them but didn’t see any, that’s useful too--we want to document when Rusty Blackbirds first start appearing in Alaska and when migration seems to wind down.
 When you login to eBird, on the second data entry page, select “Other—Rusty Blackbird Spring Migration Blitz” under “Observation Type”.

 In 2014 we had great participation from Alaskans.
 There were 314 checklists that counted 689 Rusty Blackbirds submitted from the state.
 There were counts from two national Wildlife Refuges, Tetlin and Kanuti, and from 20 communities, from Juneau to the North Slope.
 This year we’re hoping even more Alaskans grab their binoculars and head out to count Rusties!